viniciusov/candy-production/README.md

 ## About

-This repository is related [Candy Production Dataset](https://www.kaggle.com/rtatman/us-candy-production-by-month) In this dataset, is given the US Candy Production by Month ([candy_production.csv](https://github.com/viniciusov/candy-production/blob/master/candy_production.csv)).
+This repository is related to the [Candy Production Dataset](https://www.kaggle.com/rtatman/us-candy-production-by-month).
+In this dataset, is given the US Candy Production by Month ([candy_production.csv](https://github.com/viniciusov/candy-production/blob/master/candy_production.csv)).

 ## Analysis